 Hull, who founded the museum in 1966, said one of the movie artifacts he plans to display this fall is a plexiglass star with “Star Wars” etched on it that was used for a 20th Century Fox dinner at the premier of the first film.

 Hamill, who is in England on location for the seventh Star Wars movie, has long had a connection with Hull’s museum.
 He’s known Hull for more than 30 years and appeared in Witch’s Dungeon videos.

-The Witch’s Dungeon’s life-size horror movie figures and movie memorabilia will be on display during the five weekends in October at the 98 Summer St. building that served as the city’s first high school.
+The Witch’s Dungeon’s life-size horror movie figures and movie memorabilia will be on display during the five weekends in October at the 98 Summer St. building that served as the and city’s first high school.